 The Volt Guard protection technology allows you ease of mind knowing your appliances are surge-proof.
 A great feature of this inverter generator is the remote control function that can work from 80ft away and the electric startup function.

 With three outlet options, it can run up to three appliances at a time and support those larger electronic motor products like air conditioners, with a 4000V startup surge.

 This modern portable inverter generator is an excellent alternative to the traditional options, and it can operate for up to 12 hours on a full tank of gasoline.
 The electric startup is a great feature to make the 4000V startup surge even more effective for those electrical appliances.
 And for safety, whenever you experience a power surge, this generator has you covered with its volt-guard protection technology.

 The downsides to this generator are that it relies on gasoline which can cost you even more money when there are cheaper and more effective alternatives out there.
 And as with most generators it does produce some noise.
 The three outlets are great, but there are more options with more outlets built-in.

 This transfer switch gives you the ability to use smaller generators to power your gas furnace in an emergency.
 Keeping your family warm in these situations has never been easier, if you can operate a generator you’ll be able to use this product.

-You can experience an emergency at any time with your power cutting out, all you need to do is hook this device up to your generator or inverter battery, and you’re on your way to recovery.
+You could experience an emergency at any time with your power cutting out.
+All you need to do is hook this device up to your generator or inverter battery, and you’re on your way to recovery.
 With this product, you will receive an easy step by step guide on how to set it up, with only five wires, it's already easy as can be.

-The downsides to this product are that it only holds two power outlets which means you’ll only be able to power two things at once.
-This product can’t exceed more than 15amps which limits it to certain devices.
+The downsides to this product are that it only holds two power outlets which means you’ll be limited to what you want to power up.
+And it can’t exceed more than 15 amps which limits it to certain devices.